 Due to the personal and unique nature of each tinnitus condition, proper evaluation and specialized treatment is necessary.
 Although there isn’t a single cure for tinnitus, Whittier Hearing Center audiologists are experienced at providing individual solutions on a case-by-case basis.
 After completing a hearing test, your audiologist may refer you to an otolaryngologist for further examination.

-In many cases, the distressing combination of tinnitus and hearing loss can be relieved with AGX tinnitus technology.
-This revolutionary combination of a noise-masking device with an amplified hearing system can restore ambient sounds and help fill Sound Voids™ to eliminate the effects of tinnitus.
+In many cases, the distressing combination of tinnitus and hearing loss can be relieved with “hearing aid + tinnitus sound therapy” technology.
+This revolutionary combination of a noise-masking device with an amplified hearing system can restore ambient sounds, improve speech clarity, and give relief from the tinnitus.
 This is a relatively new therapy, though our patients so far are reporting excellent results.

-If you would like more information on the New AGX Tinnitus Technology, please call Whittier Hearing Center at (562) 445-4261.
+If you would like more information on these new options please call Whittier Hearing Center at (562) 698-0581.

 Frequently Asked Questions

 Can tinnitus be cured?

 Current research by neurologists suggests that altering certain areas of the brain that respond to sound — or a lack thereof — may provide relief.

 Experiments to regrow broken hair cells have also been performed.
 Regrowth of hair cells means that hearing is restored, which prevents the brain from attempting to fill the void left by a lack of hair cells, ultimately ending tinnitus.